maria98kgm/rsschool-cv/cv.md

 **My state and goal:**
     I started my programming path by learning Python, later I decided to switch to Front-End Development, as it suits me more as a 'like to paint' person.Before that graduated art school.
-    I haven't worked anywhere yet, but I can adapt pretty fast and my goal is to work as a Web Developer.
+    I haven't worked anywhere yet, but I can adapt pretty fast and my goal is to work as a Front-End Developer.

 Contact information:
 * Phone: +375257049317